 izvrsni, svi od reda, i doktori i sestre. dr. dinko je daleko najbolji kirurg na ovim prostorima, jako sam zadovoljna s rezultatima operacije nosa, ispalo je tocno onako kako sam htjela. ne izgledam umjetno i preoperirano, bas taman. idealno.

-Ordinacija Ostojić, located in Ul grada Vukovara A, Zagreb, Croatia offers patients Otoplasty procedures among its total of 6 available procedures, across 1 different specialties.
-The cost of a Otoplasty procedure starts from $7,513, whilst the national average price is approximately $3,588.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes
+Ordinacija Ostojić, can be found in Ul grada Vukovara A, Zagreb, Croatia and offers its patients Otoplasty procedures as well as 6 other procedures, across 1 different procedure categories.
+The price of a Otoplasty procedure starts from just £5,896, and the average price is around £2,816.
+The lead specialist at the Hospital will be carrying out all the treatments, and Ordinacija Ostojić is not accredited by any recognised accreditations institutions.

-Cosmetic Plastic Surgery - Facial Plastic Surgeon, located in Trg Sv Stjepana, Hvar, Croatia offers patients Otoplasty procedures among its total of 39 available procedures, across 3 different specialties.
-The cost of a Otoplasty procedure starts from £842, whilst the national average price is approximately £2,816.
-There is currently a lack of information available on the specialists practicing at the Hospital, and they are accredited by CSPRAS - Croatian Society of Plastic, Reconstructive and Aesthetic Surgery
+Cosmetic Plastic Surgery - Facial Plastic Surgeon, can be found in Trg Sv Stjepana, Hvar, Croatia and offers its patients Otoplasty procedures as well as 39 other procedures, across 3 different procedure categories.
+The price of a Otoplasty procedure starts from just £842, and the average price is around £2,816.
+Currently, there's no information available about the doctors at the Hospital, and Cosmetic Plastic Surgery - Facial Plastic Surgeon is accredited by just one known accreditations institute, CSPRAS - Croatian Society of Plastic, Reconstructive and Aesthetic Surgery

-Policlinic Kustec, located in Ul grada Vukovara A, Zagreb, Croatia offers patients Otoplasty procedures among its total of 53 available procedures, across 3 different specialties.
-Currently, there's no pricing information for Otoplasty procedures at Policlinic Kustec, as all prices are available on request only, whilst the national average price is approximately $3,588.
-All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Hospital, and they are accredited by HSK - Hrvatska stomatološka komora
+Policlinic Kustec, can be found in Ul grada Vukovara A, Zagreb, Croatia and offers its patients Otoplasty procedures as well as 53 other procedures, across 3 different procedure categories.
+At present, there is no pricing information for Otoplasty procedures at Policlinic Kustec.
+The pricing information is quite specialised, so it's only available on request, and the average price is around $3,588.
+A small team of medical professionals undertake all procedures at the Hospital, with 3 in total, and Policlinic Kustec is accredited by just one known accreditations institute, HSK - Hrvatska stomatološka komora

-Cosmetic Surgery Dr. Žgaljardić, located in Ul grada Vukovara A, Zagreb, Croatia offers patients Otoplasty procedures among its total of 51 available procedures, across 7 different specialties.
-Currently, there's no pricing information for Otoplasty procedures at Cosmetic Surgery Dr. Žgaljardić, as all prices are available on request only, whilst the national average price is approximately $3,588.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes
+Cosmetic Surgery Dr. Žgaljardić, can be found in Ul grada Vukovara A, Zagreb, Croatia and offers its patients Otoplasty procedures as well as 51 other procedures, across 7 different procedure categories.
+At present, there is no pricing information for Otoplasty procedures at Cosmetic Surgery Dr. Žgaljardić.
+The pricing information is quite specialised, so it's only available on request, and the average price is around $3,588.
+The lead specialist at the Hospital will be carrying out all the treatments, and Cosmetic Surgery Dr. Žgaljardić is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?